bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Keep the explanations of such key decisions short.
+"Keep the explanations of such key decisions short.

 Motivate what was decided and why it was decided that way, based upon problem statement, quality goals and key constraints.
 Refer to details in the following sections.

 See [Solution Strategy](https://docs.arc42.org/section-4/) in the arc42
-documentation.
+documentation."

+The strategy is presented in a summarized format, highlighting the rationale behind each decision to give stakeholders a clear understanding of the chosen architectural path.

 <div style="page-break-after: always;"></div>